Debra Stephenson: Career

 In 2015 she appeared as mentor alongside Ray Quinn in ITV's talent show Get Your Act Together.
 Since 2015, she has voiced a number of characters in the ITV puppet sketch show Newzoids alongside Jon Culshaw.
 A second series aired in 2016.

-Debra has previously had guest roles on shows such as Midsomer Murders, Spooks, Where the Heart Is and Waterloo Road and has more recently made guest appearances on both Doctors and Holby City.
+Stephenson has appeared in guest roles on series including Midsomer Murders, Spooks and Where the Heart Is, as well as Doctors and Holby City.
 She also appeared in the one-off BBC comedy drama Young Hyacinth.

-In 2017/18 Debra appeared alongside Diana Vickers in the stage musical Son of a Preacher Man, in a tour of UK number one theatres.
+Between 2017 and 2018, Stephenson appeared alongside Diana Vickers in the stage musical Son of a Preacher Man, in a tour of UK number one theatres.

-In September 2019 she appeared as Jane in Midlife Cowboy, a new musical at the Pleasance Theatre written by Tony Hawks.

-Debra has for several years toured UK theatres her own one woman cabaret show “Night of 100 Voices”.
+Stephenson has for several years toured UK theatres with her own one woman cabaret show "Night of 100 Voices".
 She has also performed on board cruise ships such as P&O Aurora and Ventura and also took part in the TV cook show Battlechefs, hosted by Marco Pierre White.

-In 2018 Debra was regular team captain opposite Rory Bremner on ITV1 panel show The Imitation Game, hosted by Alexander Armstrong.
+In 2018, Stephenson was a regular team captain opposite Rory Bremner on ITV1 panel show The Imitation Game, hosted by Alexander Armstrong.

-Debra was the voice of Melania Trump as well as Lady Margaret in the animated movie The Queen's Corgi, released in cinemas in 2019.

-She also voices several characters in the ongoing CBBC animated series Scream Street.

-In December 2020, Debra voiced several characters on Spitting Image for the Britbox streaming service.

-Also in 2020 Debra was the actress behind the deepfake version of the Queen's Alternative Christmas Message on Christmas Day on Channel 4.
+In September 2019, she appeared as Jane in Midlife Cowboy, a new musical at the Pleasance Theatre written by Tony Hawks.
+She was the voice of Melania Trump as well as Lady Margaret in the animated movie The Queen's Corgi, released in cinemas in 2019.
+Stephenson also voices several characters in the ongoing CBBC animated series Scream Street.
+In December 2020, Stephenson voiced several characters on Spitting Image for the Britbox streaming service.
+She also voiced deepfake version of the Queen's Alternative Christmas Message on Christmas Day on Channel 4.

 Personal life

-Stephenson attended South Hunsley School in Melton, East Riding of Yorkshire, from the age of 11, and during these years she appeared in a number of national TV talent shows doing impressions.
-In 1996, Stephenson graduated in drama from the Manchester Metropolitan School of Theatre.
-She married builder James Duffield in June 1999, and they have two children; Max, born in November 2002 and Zoe born in January 2007.
+Stephenson married builder James Duffield in June 1999, and they have two children; Max, born in November 2002 and Zoe, born in January 2007.